 1964 Dr Strangelove (HMs: Umbrellas of Cherbourg, Mary Poppins, Band of Outsiders, Red Desert, Onibaba, Fail Safe, Marnie)

-1965 Pierrot Le fou (HMs: Repulsion, Battle of Algiers, Juliet of the Spirits, Cat Ballou, The Hill)
+1965 Pierrot Le fou (HMs: Repulsion, The Battle of Algiers, Chimes at Midnight, Juliet of the Spirits, Cat Ballou, The Hill, I Knew Her Well)

-1966: Blow-Up (HMs: Persona, Au Hazard Balthazar, Seconds, The Good The Bad & The Ugly, Virginia Woolf, Alfie) Possibly the most mind-blowing year ever.
+1966: Blow-Up (HMs: Persona, Au Hazard Balthazar, Andrei Rublev, Seconds, The Good The Bad & The Ugly, Who's Afraid of Virginia Woolf?, Alfie).
+Most mind-bending movie year ever?

-1967: Belle de jour (HMs: The Graduate, Le Samourai, Weekend, Cool Hand Luke, Point Blank, Two for The Road, La Collectionneuse)
+1967: Belle de jour (HMs: The Graduate, Le Samourai, Weekend, Cool Hand Luke, Point Blank, Two for The Road, Marketa Lazarova, La Collectionneuse)

 1968: 2001 (HMs: Once Upon a Time In The West, Les Biches, Planet of the Apes, Rosemary's Baby, Night of the Living Dead)